Information about the IVEProject

 The exchange has students interacting asynchronously (and, on occasion, synchronously) in English as a lingua franca.
 The server on which it is based is maintained with financial assistance from a Japanese government Kaken grant and

 also with the assistance of Hosei University.
-Exchanges are carried out over 8 week periods using Moodle.
+Exchanges are carried out over 8-week periods.
 Students from three, four or more different countries are combined.
 Teachers from each of the participating classes send the exchange

 administrator a CSV file with their students’ information and this is uploaded into the system.
 Online groups are formed by the administrator containing approximately 1~5 students from each of the countries.
 Hence, each group would

-have between 10-15 students in it (though sometimes more).
-Online communication then takes place using the Moodle forums.
+have up to 20 students in it (though sometimes more).
+Online communication then takes place using the forums.
 As groups are set to ‘separate’, multiple groups are in the exchange, but because they are ‘separate’, students

 all the students in this course are non-English majors at the low-intermediate level.
-We are working on developing an exchange for upper-intermediate/advanced students in the coming year.
+We are working on developing an exchange for upper-intermediate/advanced students in the coming years.
+There is also an open forum where students can choose the topics they discuss and other activities for students to do.

 Teachers are encouraged to monitor the forums and give feedback to students.
 Teachers are also offered resources to help their students reflect on their participation.
 There is no obligation to assign grades to students for their participation, but teachers are strongly encouraged to do so.
 All teachers are included in a separate teachers’ group where they can exchange ideas and information.